christianmbonet/documentationREADME/README.md

 Post a new transaction.

-To send a post request use the following key/value pair format:
+To send a POST request use the following key/value pair format:

 ```
 {